-Welcome to another Wacky Wednesday project – Goddess of Glee friendship dolls.
+Welcome to another Wacky Workshops project – Goddess of Glee friendship dolls.

 February is International Friendship month according to a bunch of internet sites – though I’m unsure if this is official.